eLending and streaming

 Hoopla Click to access

 Randwick City Library members are granted simultaneous access to this digital streaming service containing over 1,000,000 items.
-Enjoy 10 loans per month, and all content is always available - never wait for ebooks, eaudiobooks, television, film, music and comics.
-When first using the app you will be asked to create a Hoopla account by registering your email address and setting a password for log in.
+Enjoy 6 loans per month, and all content is always available - never wait for ebooks, eaudiobooks, television, film, music and comics.
+When first using the app, you will be asked to create a Hoopla account by registering your email address and setting a password for log in.
+Please note Hoopla titles cannot be downloaded to Adobe Digital Editions.

-indyreads provides access to a state-wide collection of independent Australian and international titles, classic literature and modern award-winning titles in eBook and eAudio format.
+Indyreads provides access to a state-wide collection of independent Australian and international titles, classic literature and modern award-winning titles in eBook and eAudio format.
 You may also find self-published authors, local writers and Local History Library materials.
 All you need is your Library ID and PIN/password to borrow, download and start reading; anywhere, anytime.
 Titles are available through the library catalogue, and through the indyreads app for Apple and Android.
-You will need to download Adobe Digital Editions. if using a computer or transferring to a compatible eReader.

 Infobase Click to access